FactorySimPy/FactorySimPy/docs/basic_components.md

 **About**

 The `fleet` component represents an AGV that moves multiple items simulataneously between nodes in the system.
 It acts as an edge.
+The fleet is activated when either of two conditions is met:

+- Capacity condition – the number of stored items reaches capacity.

+- Delay condition – the specified delay time elapses after the first item arrives, even if capacity is not met.

-User can specify parameters `capacity` that specifies the target quantity of items required to activate the fleet or can also specify a parameter called `delay` and after `delay` amount of time, the items that are available (if any) will be available to the destination node.
+When activated, the fleet incurs `transit_delay` amount of time and makes its stored items available to the destination node.

 The API documentation can be found in [Fleet](fleet.md)